Home

 3. Use a fume extractor when soldering lead (actually when soldering anything!).

-preparing food, or handling babies and children.
+preparing food, or handling babies, children and pets.

 That's it.
 All sensible things to do or don't do.